 Handling separation anxiety with your grandchildren

 The one thing that there isn’t any useful advice for?
 The pain of parting from your overseas grandchild at the end of a visit.
+Missing important milestones or major holidays like Ramadan or Christmas can feel draining over the years.
 One of the worst feelings is walking away at the end of a visit knowing that you cannot properly prepare your grandchild for the fact that if they call for you upon waking the next day, you will not be there.
 Neither can you resign yourself to the knowledge that, however exhausting it can be being a grandparent at close quarters, the expectant little face will not be there tomorrow to encourage you to kickstart another fun-filled day.

 Nevertheless, the joy of becoming a grandparent outweighs all of this, even for the overseas grandparent.
 All in all, it is most definitely to be recommended!